ece1786-2023/DevGPTeam/README.md

 ### Prerequisites

-Before running Dev GPTeam CLI, make sure you have Python 3.9 or higher installed on your system.
+Before running Dev GPTeam, make sure you have Python 3.9 or higher installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).

 You can also run the software inside [Anaconda](https://www.anaconda.com/download).